amma-athena/dnd-soup/01-scripts/to-do.md

 ## What improvements can be made?

-1. Choose an appropriate filetype
+1. ~~Choose an appropriate filetype~~
+2. Update the script to a .md file
-2. Make the function to request files more elegant
+3. Make the function to request files more elegant
-3. Remove unnecessary fluff
+4. Remove unnecessary fluff
-4. Move on to the next step!
+5. Move on to the next step!

 ## 1. Choosing an appropriate filetype